Can you give me some basics?

 How are guest artists and presenters chosen?

 The leadership team of the Conference prayerfully discerns the Conference theme and participants for every year, often working several years in advance.
 Suggestions are received as to gifted Bible teachers, pastors, missionaries and leaders whose ministry would enrich future gatherings.
-Each year, an attempt is made to have concert events with current Christian artists with appeal to the various generations who participate at the Conference.
+Each year, an attempt is made to have concert events with current Christian artists with an appeal to the various generations who participate at the Conference.